bolcom/unFTP/docs/server/pubsub.md

 title: Pub/Sub
 ---

+This page explains how to configure unFTP to publish FTP events to Google Pub/Sub, including the message format and event types that are published.

 For systems working alongside unFTP it might be useful to know of FTP related events happening.
 For this unFTP supports integration with [Google Pub/Sub](https://cloud.google.com/pubsub).